The Ranums' Panat Times

 "motet pour la Vierge."
 One of the seven "Gauds" of the Virgin

-cahier 17
+Cahier 17

-H 24 Salve Regina à 3 chœurs
+H 24 Salve Regina à 3 chœurs, for a large ensemble

 daily complins or matins, complins of Virgin, Feb.
 4 to Holy Saturday

-August 25 H 320 Motet de Saint Louis hc 2 tr
+H 320 Motet de Saint Louis (August 25) (an hc sings)

-August 17 H 321 Motet de Saint Laurent
+H 321 Motet de Saint Laurent (August 17) (an hc sings)

 the feast of the patron saint of the Mercy